mas-bandwidth/gafferongames/content/post/networked_physics_in_virtual_reality.md

 # Resolving Conflicts

+Now consider the case of a host and three guests:

+_(diagram showing host and three guests in client/server topology)_

+As you can see, this is a client/server topology rather than peer-to-peer.
+The host acting as the server, making the host the _arbiter_.
+In other words, since all state updates flow through the host, it decides which state updates to accept, and which to ignore and subsequently correct.

+But to do this, the host needs a way to actually correct the client.
+Unlike client-side prediction, where guests continuously accept corrections from the server, guests _ignore_ updates from the server for objects they have authority or ownership over.
+So we need some way to

+...

 (server corrections, authority sequence numbers, ownership sequence numbers.)

 (break it down into rules for host and guest...)

 (confirming at rest logic...)

+(something about per-guest sequence number, ideally)

+# End Result

+...

 # Conclusion